mcuntz/mcplot/docs/source/full_example.rst

                      small=True, usetex=self.usetex)
            # or you can transform noteq to a LaTeX string first using str2tex
            teq = str2tex(noteq, usetex=self.usetex)
-           # and then put in on the plot without usetex.
+           # and then put it on the plot without usetex.
            text2plot(ax, self.dxabc, 0.8 * self.dyabc, teq, color=self.mcol2,
                      small=True)

-           # Add legend using the two list of lines (larr) and text (tarr)
+           # Add legend using the two list of lines (larr) and text (tarr).
            # loc and bbox_to_anchor behave slightly different for different
            # fontsizes.
            ll = ax.legend(larr, tarr,